-Table 3 - Number of submissions and individual samples received into free ectoparasite examination projects for sheep in Wales.
+Table 3 - Number of submissions and individual samples received for ectoparasite examination projects for sheep in Wales.

-Project timeframe No. of submissions No. of individual samples

-1 st April 2022 - 31 st March 2023 78 97

-13th December 2021 - 31st March 2022 33 43

-2 nd November 2020 - 31 st March 2021 109 144

-December 2017 - 31 st March 2018 164 262
+Project timeframe No. of submissions No. of individual samples 1 st April 2023 - 31 st March 2024 68 (14 of which were under Gwaredu Scab) 80 1st April 2022 - 31st March 2023 78 97 13th December 2021 - 31st March 2022 33 43 2 nd November 2020 - 31 st March 2021 109 144 December 2017 - 31st March 2018 164 262

 It should be noted that private veterinary labs, and some private veterinary practices, undertake testing for sheep scab, which may have reduced the number of submissions under this project.
+This may be particularly true this year, with many private vet practices choosing to test samples taken for the Gwaredu Scab programme within their own practices.
 This may add bias, in particular when looking at the geographical distribution of positive scab cases.
 For example, if a veterinary practice covers a wide geographical area and chooses to do their sheep scab testing in-house, then positive cases in their client catchment area will not be represented on maps produced using results from this project.